-This may start small; you may peek at the monitor and notice that your baby has scooted up into the top corner of their crib or is suddenly laying diagonal or perpendicular to how you put them down.
-Or – if you’re like our family – you may wake up one morning and your former back sleeper has suddenly become a belly sleeper – literally overnight!
+At first, this can be subtle.
+You may peek at the monitor and notice that your baby has scooted up into the top corner of their crib or is suddenly laying diagonal or perpendicular to how you put them down.
+Or — if you’re like our family — you may wake up one morning and your former back sleeper has suddenly become a full-on belly sleeper, literally overnight!

 1. Celebrate the milestone!!